bhall2001/flyball-master-manual/teams.md

 Many of the Team Data fields are pre-populated from either the schedule of are calulated as a tournament progresses.
 These numbers can be over-ridden by replacing the value in the appropriate location.

 ###Team Dogs
 A pop-up menu displays the dogs for the current team.
-This menu does contain all teams in the tournament but will always defualt to the current team.
-If this Team is an open team, dogs on other teams are easily accesible form the pop-up menu.
+This menu does contains all teams in the tournament but will always default to the current team.
+If this Team is an open team, dogs on other teams are easily accessible form the pop-up menu.

 NAFA data for a dog is looked up from the NAFA database.
 In the CRN field for a dog, enter the CRN.
 Press RETURN on the keyboard and the information about the dog is inserted into the appropriate fields.